benwiley4000/volca-sampler/README.md

 If Puppeteer complains about missing system-level dependencies, you might need to install some additional packages: https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md#chrome-headless-doesnt-launch-on-unix

 Note that if you use the Docker image recommended above, you will already have these dependencies installed.

+## Run it yourself (offline or hosted)

+If volcasampler.com goes offline (or you go offline), you might want to still access this app!
+It's pretty easy to do.

+First, grab a copy of the web assets.
+You can either download the latest from [volcasampler.com/Volca-Sampler-Offline.zip](https://volcasampler.com/Volca-Sampler-Offline.zip) or else you can build it yourself, [following the above instructions](#install-and-build-app) (once the build is done the web assets are in a folder called `build`).

+### Running offline

+If you want to run offline, you need a local web server (more detailed instructions in the footer at [volcasampler.com](https://volcasampler.com).

+Serve the app over HTTP, not HTTPS, since there's little advantage to HTTPS when running locally.
+If you use HTTPS, it will use the hosted version of the plugins context, which probably isn't what you want.

+### Hosting online

+You can get a live version of the app by just throwing the web assets into a static web server and accessing the server from its web URL in a browser.

+However, plugins won't work because I've hardcoded the URL where their iframe is fetched from, [here](https://github.com/benwiley4000/volca-sampler/blob/master/src/utils/plugins.js#L16).

+Technically they will work, as long as that URL is still online, but it's not a great idea because the code fetched from that URL might not be running the same version as the code you're serving from your domain.

+So if you want plugins to work, the correct way of deploying a live copy of this app is to:

+1. Download the source code in this repository (not the built web assets).
+2. Change the domain name at [this line](https://github.com/benwiley4000/volca-sampler/blob/master/src/utils/plugins.js#L16) to a public domain name that you control.
+It can be the same as your main domain name you use to serve Volca Sampler, but in order to achieve the best performance for plugins, you should use a different domain name (this enables plugins to run on a parallel thread in browsers like Chrome and Firefox).
+4. Build the app.
+5. Now upload and serve the web assets in the `build` directory from your web server.
+If you're using two domain names as suggested, you should configure each domain to point to the same web assets folder.